Chord symbols

 In the Properties panel, in the Chord symbol section, you can change the playback settings for the currently selected chord(s), which will override the score-wide settings.

 In the Text section you can override properties for the text formatting of the symbol, as for all other text items.
-(Note that the Font property will be ignored when the Jazz rendering style is used.)

 To realize a selection of chord symbols: